-Skin irritations are caused by a variety of factors.
-These include heat, immune system disorders, medications and infections.
-When an allergen is responsible for triggering an immune system response, the irritation is an allergic skin condition.
+Irritated skin can be caused by a variety of factors.
+These include immune system disorders, medications and infections.
+When an allergen is responsible for triggering an immune system response, then it is an allergic skin condition.

 Allergic contact dermatitis occurs when your skin comes in direct contact with an allergen.
 For instance, if you have a nickel allergy and your skin comes in contact with jewelry made with even a very small amount of nickel, you may develop red, bumpy, scaly, itchy or swollen skin at the point of contact.

-Coming in contact with poison ivy, poison oak and poison sumac can also cause allergic dermatitis.
+Coming in contact with poison ivy, poison oak and poison sumac can also cause allergic contact dermatitis.
 The red, itchy rash is caused by an oily coating covering these plants.
-The allergic reaction can come from touching these plants, or by touching clothing, pets or even gardening tools that have come in contact with the oil.
+The allergic reaction can come from actually touching them, or by touching clothing, pets or even gardening tools that have come in contact with the oil.

 Skin conditions are one of the most common forms of allergy treated and managed by an allergist / immunologist, a physician with specialized training and expertise to accurately diagnose your condition and provide relief for your symptoms.

 Keep pace with the latest information and connect with others.
 Join us on Facebook and Twitter.

 Itching, redness and swelling are common to most skin allergies.
 Yet there are some differences that help in the diagnosis of specific conditions.

 Atopic Dermatitis (Eczema)

 Itchy, red or dry skin.
 It may “weep” or leak fluid that crusts over when scratched, which means that it is also infected.